 Vitamin C

-Like humans, guinea pigs can’t produce vitamin C naturally and depend on external sources of this vitamin.
+Like humans, guinea pigs can’t produce vitamin C naturally and depend on external sources.
+To avoid health problems, a guinea pig should get 10 to 30 milligrams of vitamin C every day.

 Raw and Fresh Fruits and Vegetables

-You should feed your guinea pig with up to 1 cup (240 ml) of fresh fruits and vegetables every day.
+You should feed your guinea pig up to 1 cup of fresh fruits and vegetables every day.
+However, limit their consumption, as just because they can have up to 1 cup doesn’t mean they need it.

 What Are the Nutrients in Mango?

-It’s a pod or stone fruit, with a large seed in the center.
+Scientifically, mango is called Mangifera indica.
+It’s a pod or stone fruit with a large seed in the center, native to India and Southeast Asia, cultivated for over 4,000 years.

 On average, a mango contains: